Luis Octavio

 The 3 Core Design Decisions

-Two distinct paths — one with structure and progressive unlocking tied to real financial milestones, one with full immediate access for users who want autonomy.
+2. Guided autonomy, not forced restriction.
+Two paths: one with structure and progressive unlocking tied to real financial milestones, one with full immediate access.
 No paternalism.

+3. Compliance as a trust signal.
 The risk questionnaire couldn't change — fixed by law.
-But where it lived in the flow could.
-Moved from random legal interruption to a meaningful step toward getting a personalized recommendation.
+But where it lived could.
+Moved from random legal interruption to a meaningful step toward a personalized recommendation.

 Path A — Guided (Asesorada)